 Go-to-Market Strategy: Localisation, Buying Centers, and Partnerships

-Mature technology and a watertight data protection concept are necessary preconditions.
-But they are not enough if the go-to-market strategy doesn't fit.
-In the DACH context, the go-to-market approach requires cultural sensitivity, structural patience, and targeted partnerships.
+Mature technology and a watertight data-protection concept are necessary preconditions — but not enough without a fitting go-to-market approach.
+In DACH, GTM needs cultural sensitivity, structural patience, and targeted partnerships.

-Product localisation: The first and often underestimated step is the complete localisation, not only of the user interface but also of the entire customer journey.
-This includes language style and form of address, UI/UX adjustments (date formats, decimal separators, currency symbols), as well as local references and case studies.
+Product localisation: The first and often underestimated step is localising the entire customer journey, not just the UI: language style and form of address, date formats, decimal separators, currency symbols, plus local references and case studies.

-Addressing complex buying centers: Buying-center strategy means reaching every relevant stakeholder with specific materials and arguments.
-Typically, the following roles are involved: the technical evaluator (IT director or CTO), the functional champion (head of operations or similar), procurement (focus on conditions and contract details), and management (ROI and strategic fit).
+Addressing complex buying centers: Reach every relevant stakeholder with specific materials: the technical evaluator (IT director or CTO), the functional champion (head of operations), procurement (conditions and contract detail), and management (ROI and strategic fit).

 | GTM approach | Suitable tools and partners | Time horizon | DACH context specifics |